Stormproaudio/Revolution-EQAPO/README.md

 See EqualizerApo for instructions on how to use the GraphicEQ.

-Read the Licensing and Terms.
+What is Storm Revolution EQAPO?
-https://github.com/Stormproaudio/Revolution-EQAPO/blob/main/Licensing%20and%20Terms
+Storm Proaudio is dewvelopers of Impulse Response Files (FIR) or Convolution Reverb Files.
+We are well known as Developer of Impulse Response Files foir Viper FX and application that uses these Impulses in the Android OS.
+We now have port those presets and our Custom IRs to Windows PC and implement it in Equaliser APO application

-Once you download means you automaticaly aggree to the terms.
+Read the Licensing and Terms..Once you download means you automaticaly aggree to the terms! https://github.com/Stormproaudio/Revolution-EQAPO/blob/main/Licensing%20and%20Terms

 We provide only basic EQAPO config with minimum Modules as we want you to test and focus on our Custom Impulse response Files.
 Ext DAC and Headphone amplifier highly recommended to test our Config and IRS..